polarfire-soc/polarfire-soc-documentation/boards/mpfs-generic/updating-mpfs-kit/updating-mpfs-kit.md

 5. Type `mmc` to select mmc as a boot source and then `usbdmsc` in the HSS command line interface.
 If successful, a message saying "Waiting for USB Host to connect" will be displayed.
 6. Connect the USB-OTG connector to your host PC.
 The eMMC content will be transferred to the kit through this connection.
 7. The eMMC should now appear as mass storage device/drive on your host PC.
-8. Download the asset for the Linux image that you want to program to the kit from the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).
+8. Download the asset for the Linux image that you want to program to the kit from the Meta PolarFire SoC Yocto BSP [releases](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) or use [Microchip Buildroot External](https://mi-v-ecosystem.github.io/redirects/repo-microchip-buildroot-external) to create a `sdcard.img` image.
-9. Extract the image so it has the ".wic" extension - compressed images, i.e with the ".wic.gz" extension should not be programmed as this can cause issues at boot time.
+9. If using an image generated with the Meta PolarFire SoC Yocto BSP, please extract the image so it has the ".wic" extension - compressed images, i.e with the ".wic.gz" extension should not be programmed as this can cause issues at boot time.
 10. Launch USBImager

     ![](./images/start.png)

-11. Select the *Image file* that was extracted in step 9.
+11. Select the *Image file* you would like to program to the eMMC.
 Note: Linux images are generated with a time stamp; assets from different releases will have different names.

     ![](./images/select-file.png)